se-edu/addressbook-level25/doc/LearningOutcomes.md

 #### Exercise: Add more user stories

-* Assume you are planing to expand the functionality of the address book (but keep it as a CLI application).
+* Assume you are planing to expand the functionality of the AddressBook (but keep it as a CLI application).
-  What other user stories do you think AddressBook support.
+  What other user stories do you think AddressBook support?
 Add those user stories to the `DeveloperGuide.md`.

 ------------------------------------------------------------------------------------------------------

 ## Utilize use cases `[LO-UseCases]`

 #### Exercise: Add an 'Edit tag' use case
-* Add a use case to the `DeveloperGuide.md` to cover the use case of editing an exiting tag.<br> e.g. change tag `friends` to `buddies` <br>
+* Add a use case to the `DeveloperGuide.md` to cover the case of editing an exiting tag.<br> e.g. change tag `friends` to `buddies` <br>
   Assume that AddressBook confirms the change with the user before carrying out the operation.